Family Stories

 John Oxford (bap.
 26 Dec 1777), son of Henry and Mary Oxford, married Elizabeth Lang (bap.
 24 Aug 1778 in Stoke Damerel), daughter of James Lang and Mary Smart, on 4 Sep 1803 at Charles Church, Plymouth.

-John and Elizabeth had at least the following five children, all baptised at Plymouth, Charles the Martyr (Charles Church, Plymouth):
+John and Elizabeth had at least the following children, all baptised at Plymouth, Charles the Martyr (Charles Church, Plymouth):

 1. John Oxford b.
 7 Sep 1804, bap.
 7 Apr 1805.
 With a subsequent child also named John, it is likely this child died as an infant and there's a burial of a John Oxford, although the age is not listed, on 28 Oct 1805